IBM-MIL/GameDoneSwift/README.md

 Now that we have some solid ground to stand on we can give King a body.

 1. In `GameScene.sks` select the King sprite.
-2. Just like with the gound modify the *Physics Definition* to look like this:
+2. Just like with the gound modify the *Physics Definition* to look like this (as before the numbers aren't important):

 ![king_body](https://raw.githubusercontent.com/IBM-MIL/GameDoneSwift/Lets-Get-Physical/img/king.png)